 Fluoroscopy-Guided Caudal Epidural Block

-With the patient in the prone position, the sacral hiatus is visualized as an abrupt drop off at the end of the S4 lamina.
-The needle can advance into the sacral canal, and by injecting contrast medium, needle tip placement can be confirmed, and intravascular or intrathecal injection can be ruled out.
+With the patient in the prone position, the sacral hiatus is visualized as an abrupt drop-off at the end of the S4 lamina.
+The needle can advance into the sacral canal, and by injecting a contrast medium, needle tip placement can be confirmed, and intravascular or intrathecal injection can be ruled out.

 For children that are already under general anesthesia, the efficacy of the caudal block can undergo an assessment by analyzing the laxity of the anal sphincter.
 A 223-patient study conducted by Dave et al. demonstrated the anal sphincter tone test was the best predictor for a successful caudal block as compared to the swoosh test or the heart rate response to the injection.